 The conversion of the Fund into a dividend paying public corporation named Canfor Pulp Products Inc. (CPPI) has been completed effective January 1, 2011 under the previously announced plan of arrangement approved by unitholders in April 2010.
 Under the arrangement, unitholders of the Fund received, for each unit of the Fund held, one common share of CPPI.
-Below are simplified schematics of the ownership structure as at December 31, 2010 and after the conversion as at January 1, 2011.
+Simplified schematics of the ownership structure as at December 31, 2010 and after the conversion as at January 1, 2011, appear on page 6.